bingson/WinGolems/Readme.md

 ### II. &nbsp; Keyboard Shortcuts <a name="ks"></a>

-Below is a 30 Sept 2021 snap shot of WinGolems keyboard shortcuts and command box features.
+Below is a snap shot (as of 30 Sept 2021) of WinGolems keyboard shortcuts and command box features.
 As the tutorial templates are part of my own setup, changes are constantly being made.
-Once WinGolems is installed, enter `gl` in a command box to generate an updated version.
+Once WinGolems is installed, enter `gl` in a command box to generate an updated list of hotkeys.

-Note: under WinGolems, the `win` key functions as a modifier key and will not bring up the start menu when pressed alone.
+Note: under WinGolems, the `win` key functions as a modifier key and will not bring up the start menu when pressed.
 The start menu can be accessed with `ctrl + esc` or `win + left click`.

 To toggle all hotkeys off and on: `esc + delete` (only hotkey active in off mode).

 <details><summary>&nbsp;ℹ️&nbsp;<b> (A) Quick Start </b></summary><p>